 I wrote all about it here in my article on the iRig HD 2.
 I think it’s probably one of the best options for guitar players, for sure.

-The iRig Pro I/O Duo from Amazon is like the iRig HD 2, except, it can be used with microphones and other instruments that need an XLR connection.
+The iRig Pro I/O PRO from Amazon is like the iRig HD 2, except, it can be used with microphones and other instruments that need an XLR connection.
+I made a demo of it here.

-The construction and build quality are a little bit better, and it’s slightly bigger, but the main differences between these two products from IK Multimedia are the functions, although, the duo has one more input.
+The construction and build quality are a little bit better, and it’s slightly bigger, but the main differences between these two products from IK Multimedia are the functions, although, the PRO has an XLR Jack

-On account of its compact size, the iRig Pro I/O duo is easy to take with you wherever you go, and this is really the defining feature of the products from IK Multimedia, especially the iLoud Micro Monitors, the iRig Pro I/O Duo, and the iRig HD 2.
+On account of its compact size, the iRig Pro I/O PRO is easy to take with you wherever you go, and this is the defining feature of the products from IK Multimedia, especially the iLoud Micro Monitors, the iRig Pro I/O PRO, and the iRig HD 2.

 Musical Instruments